Home to the Boston Marathon and more

 New England Sports Center

-Located on 22.3 acres of suburban land, the two-story, 188,588-square-foot New England Sports Center in Marlborough contains ten ice skating rinks, 50 locker rooms, a hockey pro shop, ice skate sharpening, ice skate rentals, function rooms, a full service restaurant and a snack bar, making it the largest ice skating arena in the U.S. Host to the Haydenettes and home to the Skating Club of Boston, Minuteman Flames, Junior Bruins and Becker College hockey teams, there is no better place for hockey teams to host their next tournament.
+Located on 22.3 acres of suburban land, the two-story, 306,000-square-foot New England Sports Center in Marlborough contains eight full-sized ice skating rinks, 76 locker rooms, a hockey pro shop, ice skate sharpening, ice skate rentals, function rooms, a full service restaurant and a snack bar, making it the largest ice skating arena in the U.S. Host to the Haydenettes and home to the Skating Club of Boston, Minuteman Flames, Junior Bruins and Becker College hockey teams, there is no better place for hockey teams to host their next tournament.

 New England Baseball Complex